 3. Once the image has finished uploading, in a browser, return to the Docker Hub site and log-in to see the list of your registered repository instances.
 The newly pushed image should now be listed there.

 Now back in the GKE Kubernetes project, for the "mongod" Service/StatefulSet resource definition, change the image reference to be the newly uploaded Docker Hub image, as shown below (highlighted in bold):

 2017-07-01T13:01:42.794+0000 I CONTROL [initandlisten] modules: enterprise

-SummaryIn this blog post I’ve shown how to use the enterprise version of MongoDB, when running a MongoDB Replica Set, using Kubernetes StatefulSets, on the Google Container Engine.
+SummaryIn this blog post I’ve shown how to use the enterprise version of MongoDB, when running a MongoDB Replica Set, using Kubernetes StatefulSets, on the Google Kubernetes Engine.
 This builds on the work done in previous blog posts in the series, around ensuring MongoDB Replica Sets are resilient and better tuned for production workloads, when running on Kubernetes.